 - 1 cup green/red bell pepper - cut into squares

 - ½ cup grated cheese

 - salt and pepper

-- Heat oil over medium heat i a pot or deep pan, add the potatoes and carrots and cook until edges are slightly browned.
+- Heat oil over medium heat in a pot or deep pan, add the potatoes and carrots and cook until edges are slightly browned.
 Remove potatoes and carrots from oil and set aside.

 - In the same pan, saute the garlic and onion until limp.
-Add the beef chunks and cook for 5 minutes or until slightly browned.
+Add the beef chunks and fish sauce then cook for 5 minutes or until slightly browned.

-- Add water and bay leaves and bring to boil.
-Once it boils, turn down the heat to low and cover with lid.
+- Add water and bay leaves.
+Season with pepper and bring to boil.
+Once it boils, turn down the heat to low and cover with the lid.
 Let it cook for 50-60 minutes or until meat is tender, stirring occasionally and adding more water as needed.

-- Once meat is tender and water is reduced to half, add the tomato paste, chili and liver spread and let it cook for 5 minutes.
+- Once the meat is tender, uncover and let it boil to reduce liquids to half.
+Add the tomato paste, chili and liver spread and let it cook for 5 minutes.

-- Add back the cooked potatoes and carrots and the rest of vegetables and cook for another 5 minutes.
-Lastly add the grated cheese and season with salt and pepper.
+- Add back the cooked potatoes and carrots and the rest of the vegetables and cook for another 5 minutes.
+Lastly, add the grated cheese and season again with salt and pepper as needed.

 - Serve hot with steamed rice.